datudar/equity-risk-model/README.md

 ## Equity Risk Model

 This is a fundamentally-based [equity risk model](/equity_risk_model.py) that performs factor risk decomposition and single stock risk attribution.

-We assume that only three risk factors&mdash;Size, Value, Momentum&mdash;are relevant and that only ten securities&mdash;AAPL, BA, CAT, DIS, EBAY, F, GOOGL, HOG, IBM, JPM&mdash;are in our universe .
+The model assumes that only three risk factors&mdash;Size, Value, Momentum&mdash;are relevant and that only ten securities&mdash;AAPL, BA, CAT, DIS, EBAY, F, GOOGL, HOG, IBM, JPM&mdash;are in our universe.

 *Note: This model is a drastic oversimplification of equity risk and is intended purely for instructional purposes only.
 For the United States market, a more realistic model would typically include several more risk factors and thousands of securities.*